A Contaminated Injection Can Increase the Severity of Your Illness

 Protecting the rights of Maryland patients who require injections for their health

 As children, we feared vaccinations because of the pain we believed they would cause.
 As adults, we’re conscious of the very real possibilities of a contaminated injection.
-At Plaxen & Adler, P.A., we are uniquely adept at assisting patients whose conditions worsened after a contaminated injection.
+At Plaxen Adler Muncy, P.A., we are uniquely adept at assisting patients whose conditions worsened after a contaminated injection.
 As a leader in the area of personal injury in Maryland, our firm has the resources, the experience and the tenacity to help medical malpractice victims obtain the compensation they deserve.

 An outbreak of contaminated steroids led to a focus on deadly injections